 Unusual gifts – try the shops around the Carmen Thyssen Museum, those in Calle Andrés Pérez or Agua on Calle San Juan for that unusual Valentine gift.
 Malaga museum shops also have some inspirational ideas.

 The Mediterranean coastline and high vantage points make for some very good views in Malaga and how better to take them in than with your loved one.
 Our top romantic spots for views on Valentine’s Day in Malaga are:

-Muelle Uno – totally flat so again zero effort.
+Totally flat so zero effort needed to enjoy this lovely view of the city skyline.
 Make your way to end of Muelle Uno and take in the views of the city behind you.

 One of the most romantic things to do in Malaga is spend the day relaxing together at one of these venues:

-If the view isn’t important but what’s on your plate is, then we’ve got some great suggestions for the perfect Valentine’s lunch or dinner:
+If the view isn’t important but what’s on your plate is, then we’ve got a great suggestion for the perfect Valentine’s lunch or dinner:

 Book your Valentine’s dinner well in advance – it’s one of the busiest nights of the year!

 Just the 2 of you dining with a view

 Delicious food and a panoramic view make the perfect romantic combination for Valentine’s Day in Malaga.
 We suggest the following restaurants in Malaga (book in advance to be sure of your table):